 - Like elephants, they use infrasonic frequencies to communicate that are below the hearing threshold of humans.

-- Probably, they use infrasonic frequencies to communicate with each other in dense vegetation of their habitat.
+- Probably, they use infrasonic frequencies to communicate with each other in the dense vegetation of their habitat.
 The females may probably use it to show their breeding receptiveness to males.